 Dunkirk is a very small city located in the state of Indiana.
 With a population of 2,106 people and just one neighborhood, Dunkirk is the 230th largest community in Indiana.

-Dunkirk’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Dunkirk’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Being a small city, Dunkirk does not have a public transit system used by locals to get to and from work.

-The population of Dunkirk has a very low overall level of education: only 6.88% of people over 25 hold a 4-year college degree or higher.
+The citizens of Dunkirk have a very low rate of college education: just 6.88% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Dunkirk in 2022 was $25,250, which is low income relative to Indiana and the nation.
 This equates to an annual income of $101,000 for a family of four.
 However, Dunkirk contains both very wealthy and poor people as well.